Bon Secours Mother and Baby Home: Grove Hospital

 Following the revelations about the Home, in 2017, some Tuam residents called for an investigation into the town's Grove Hospital, which had also been run by the Bon Secours order.
-A number of people have claimed their children or siblings were buried on the site from the 1950s to the late 1970s, although the order denies that there was a graveyard on the site.
+A number of people have claimed their children or siblings were buried on the site from the 1950s to the late 1970s, although the order denies that there was a graveyard there.
 Galway County Council has stipulated that an archaeologist must monitor excavation work on the site in order to preserve any remains which may be buried there.